Herb Welch

-Herbert Doyan Welch Jr. (born January 12, 1961) is an American former professional football safety in the National Football League (NFL) for the New York Giants, Washington Redskins, and Detroit Lions.
+Herbert Doyan Welch Jr. (born January 12, 1961) is an American former professional football player who was a safety in the National Football League (NFL) for the New York Giants, Washington Redskins, and Detroit Lions.
 He also played in the World League of American Football (WLAF) for the Sacramento Surge.
-Welch played college football at the University of California, Los Angeles and was selected in the twelfth round of the 1985 NFL draft.
+Welch played college football for the UCLA Bruins and was selected in the 12th round of the 1985 NFL draft.

 On December 10, 1986, he replaced the injured Terry Kinard as the New York Giants' starting free safety for the remainder of that Super Bowl-winning season.